Where was The Guest filmed?

 The series, which explores themes of class and wealth, traverses two very different sides of Wales.

-Emun Elliott, who plays Fran's business associate Richard in the series, spoke more broadly about filming in Wales, saying: "Wales is fantastic, Cardiff is this brilliant urban city, but you step outside of it, and it’s a whole other world.
-We shot on Rhossili Bay, which is one of the most stunning locations I've ever seen.
+Emun Elliott, who plays Fran's business associate Richard in the series, said of filming in Wales: "Wales is fantastic, Cardiff is this brilliant urban city, but you step outside of it, and it’s a whole other world.
+We shot on Rhossili Bay, which is one of the most stunning locations I've ever seen."

 "Aside from the landscape and the locations in Wales, the people were fantastic.
 I never worked in Wales before, but there was a real warmth that I felt immediately from both the cast and the crew."